 2014 Outlook: Gore, entering the final year of his contract, will be a potential bust candidate entering his age-31 season.
 He's better suited to being drafted as a high-end flex starter, especially after the addition of Hyde in the NFL draft. ...
 Kendall Hunter is out for the season with a torn ACL, which opens to door for Hyde to get extensive work early on, especially since Lattimore started training camp on the PUP.
 This is a situation to watch, especially for owners in dynasty leagues looking for Gore's replacement.

 Backups: 2.
 Christine Michael; 3.
 Robert Turbin; 4.
 Spencer Ware

 2014 Outlook: Lynch will remain the centerpiece of the Seahawks offense in 2014, so he'll continue to warrant a first-round pick.
 The Cal product has finished as one of the 10-best fantasy backs in the league in each of the last three seasons. ...
-Michael has received rave reviews in the offseason and looks like the top handcuff for Lynch.
-In that scenario, Turbin would have no real value in 2014 fantasy drafts.
+Michael has received rave reviews in the offseason. however, Turbin remains ahead of him on the depth chart and has produced in the preseason.
+The loser of this backup battle will have no real value in 2014 fantasy drafts.